Keep the heat where it belongs, and be stylish too

 Second, the heat in the window travels outside through a combination of convection (in the air space between any panes of a double or triple glazed window) and conduction (through the glass, and through the window frame, especially if it’s made of metal).

 Of course, you can stop much of this heat loss by installing energy saving windows – for example ones with double glazing and an argon or other low-e gas injected between the panes to stop heat transfer, or windows with reflective coating to reflect infrared light instead of letting it through the glass.
-But tearing out and replacing a window with a new energy saving window might cost you hundreds of dollars (or several thousand for a good quality bay window), while you can put curtains up for a small fraction of that amount.
+But tearing out and replacing a window with a new energy saving window might cost you hundreds of dollars (or a couple thousand for a good quality bay window), while you can put curtains up for a small fraction of that amount.
 The key is to position your curtains correctly, use the right materials, and of course choose something you like looking at.

 Basic facts on energy efficient curtains